TheUnschooledNetwork/theunschoolednetwork.github.io/README.md

 9. **Submit a Pull Request**:
     Open a browser and navigate to [TheUnschooledNetwork.github.io](https://github.com/TheUnschooledNetwork/theunschoolednetwork.github.io) repository.
 Click the "Compare & pull request" button, fill out the PR details, and submit.

-For more detailed instructions, please refer to our [Contributing Guide](https://theunschoolednetwork.github.io/posts/2025-02-14-Contributing-to-Unschooled/).

 ## License